Activities for families and children

 If your child has been attending an Early Learning Centre, you can ask them for a Child Profile which outlines your child’s developmental journey.
 This profile can assist your child’s new teachers in getting to know your child and assist in a smooth transition.

-At the time of enrolment you will need to provide a copy of your child’s up-to-date Australian Immunisation Register (AIR).
+At the time of enrolment, you will need to provide a copy of your child’s up-to-date Australian Immunisation Register (AIR).
 This register is created automatically when you complete your child’s immunisation schedule.
-Find out how to obtain a copy of your child’s AIR.
+Find out more on how to obtain a copy of your child’s AIR.

-For more information on schooling zones and enrolment procedures, visit the Department of Education.
+For more information on schooling zones and enrolment procedures, visit the Department of Education website.

 Little brains need large amounts of nutrition to keep them going.
-What children eat in their lunch box plays a crucial role in their learning and progress at school.
+What children eat plays a crucial role in their learning and progress at school.
 Below are 10 tips to help with healthy lunch box preparation:

 - Pick a lunch box your child will like.
 This may be their favourite colour or have their favourite cartoon character illustrated, they do not need to be costly.

 - Trial opening and closing their lunch box before starting school.
 Some lunch boxes can be difficult for young children to open leading to kids avoiding their lunch or feeling anxiety when it’s lunch time.

 - Make time to prepare a week of lunches.
 This includes time to go grocery shopping (buying enough to last the week) and to wrap and freeze appropriate food items.

 - Make your own healthy snacks using ingredients you can buy in bulk such as oat bars and muffins.

 - Pack the lunch box the night before school and keep the food in the fridge overnight.